-Chris Slatt, Co-founder, Chairman and CEO
+Chris Slatt, Co-founder and Executive Chairman

 As founder and former Chairman & CEO of WatchGuard Technologies, Inc., a Seattle-based technology company (NASDAQ: WGRD), Chris brings his entrepreneurial spirit and business acumen to Starfire.
 After twenty-two years in the technology industry, from spearheading computer system projects for NASA and New York’s Con Edison while a Boeing Company executive to founding and successfully leading the growth of a world-wide technology company, Chris is now concentrating all of his energy and focus on the Starfire mission of helping all youth benefit from participation in soccer.
 As a soccer parent to two teenage daughters, Chris was struck by the positive impact that the game had on his daughters, and the potential to extend these benefits to more youth.
-Chris was the driving force in establishing the framework for Starfire and serves as Chairman of the Board and CEO.
+Chris was the driving force in establishing the framework for Starfire and serves as Executive Chairman of the Board.
 Chris and his wife, Jeanine, make their home in Burien.

 Steve Beck, Co-founder, Secretary and Director